garrandall/popular-music-data/tracks/hound-dog-man-fabian.md

 I'm gonna stay right on that trail
 Till the day is done
 I think I am old enough
-I'm young in years but i'm mighty tough, a-like a Hound dog man, hound dog man, I wanna be a hound dog man
+I'm young in years but I'm mighty tough, a-like a Hound dog man, hound dog man, I wanna be a hound dog man

 I'm lookin' for a girl who'll be waitin' when I come home